 By 2024, 73% of video ad spending will be allocated for mobile.

 CMO’s are betting that the majority of consumers are watching their content on their own mobile devices.
 As video becomes more native on mobile devices, this bet will continue to pay off.
 By allocating their media spend to mobile channels, businesses will capitalize on engaged consumers who are browsing on their phones.
-To increase the effectiveness of your next campaign, be sure to re-size your ads correctly for mobile playback and add subtitles since most consumers view them with their device muted.
-This will ensure that your next digital ad campaign is optimized in the best possible way.
+Video marketing plays a significant role in driving global internet traffic, as the dominance of video content—especially short-form videos—continues to shape how users consume content online.
+To increase the effectiveness of your next campaign, be sure to re-size your ads correctly for mobile playback and add subtitles since most consumers view them with their devices muted.
+This will ensure that your next digital ad campaign is optimized in the best possible way and can help increase web traffic to your business website.

-As video production increases across all industries, it will be important to understand how your video content stands out from others to ensure an engaging, high-quality asset.
+As video production continues to increase across all industries, it will be important to understand how your video content stands out from others to ensure an engaging, high-quality asset.
 Consider how you can bring your unique value proposition alive through video in ways your competitors can’t.

 Video Viewing Statistics